Dodgers vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has 24 doubles, a triple, 17 home runs, 33 walks and 54 RBI (92 total hits).
-He has swiped three bases.
+- Anthony Santander has collected 92 hits with 24 doubles, a triple, 17 home runs and 34 walks.
+He has driven in 54 runs with three stolen bases.

 Santander Recent Games